udecode/plate/README.md

 > Lint, test, build and push a release to git and npm will ask for
 > version in interactive mode - using lerna.

+### Author's Note

+>  [@zbeyens](https://github.com/zbeyens): I'm building an app with
+>  an editor like many of you and my first initiative was to spend
+>  months to share this work, while hundreds of developers were coding
+>  and debugging the exact same features.
+Open-source is a long-term
+>  investment for a **bug-free product and reducing technical debt**, so
+>  I can only encourage you to join this collaboration.
+At the end, a
+>  fully-featured editor will be shared here.
+DRY.

 ### Contributors